valdezae/babyduck-compiler/README.md

 ## Test Cases

-The following test cases were developed to validate the compiler's functionality:
+The following test cases were developed to validate the compiler's functionality: They can be run with `cargo test`.

 ### Basic Program Structure